Background hero image for blog post: $Celebrate National Cereal Day With Fetch Title image for blog post: Celebrate National Cereal Day With Fetch

 When is National Cereal Day?

-National Cereal Day is March 7th.
+National Cereal Day is March 7th every year.

 We don’t know the first time National Cereal Day was celebrated on March 7th, but we can trace the history of cereal way back.
 You might have heard how Dr. John Harvey Kellogg dreamed up cornflakes for some pretty surprising reasons, but Ferdinand Schumacher kicked off the cereal revolution in 1854.
 Kellogg is a familiar name, but quite a few cereals carry on Schumacher’s legacy under the Quaker Oats name.